 In the above chart we can see that the first step in the process involves ear-marking suitable concentrates for which a detailed bioleach test program will be undertaken.
 The Company collected samples from 6 different mines in the area from which 3 were selected as candidates for bioleaching.
-These samples were assayed for gold and arsenic content before being subjected to bioleach test work being carried out at ALS Labs in Perth, Australia.
-A first step in the process is completion of a diagnostic leach study to get a better understanding of the leachability of the gold.
-On April 21, 2021, BacTech announced that it has achieved gold recoveries of over 99%.
-The estimated time to complete the test work is 16-20 weeks after which BacTech would establish the projected gold recovery and sulphide oxidation ratios as well as gaining a good understanding of the flow sheet for the plant.
+These samples were assayed for gold and arsenic content before being subjected to bioleach test work carried out at ALS Labs in Perth, Australia.
+A first step in the process was the completion of a diagnostic leach study to get a better understanding of the leachability of the gold.
+On April 21, 2021, BacTech announced that it had achieved gold recoveries of over 99%.